open-cogsci/OpenSesame/readme.md

 ## Related repositories

-In addition to this repository, OpenSesame relies on a number repositories that are all hosted by the [Cogsci.nl](https://github.com/open-cogsci/) organization on GitHub.
+OpenSesame relies on a number repositories that are all hosted by the [Cogsci.nl](https://github.com/open-cogsci/) organization on GitHub.
 The most important of these are:

+- [opensesame](https://github.com/open-cogsci/opensesame) contains core OpenSesame functionality
-- [rapunzel](https://github.com/open-cogsci/rapunzel) is a set of extensions that turns OpenSesame into a code editor
+- [rapunzel](https://github.com/open-cogsci/rapunzel) is a set of extensions that turn OpenSesame into a code editor
 - [osweb](https://github.com/open-cogsci/osweb) implements OSWeb, the online OpenSesame runtime
 - [opensesame-extension-osweb](https://github.com/open-cogsci/opensesame-extension-osweb) embeds OSWeb into the OpenSesame user interface
 - [pyqode.core](https://github.com/open-cogsci/pyqode.core) implements generic code-editor widgets